gonum/gonum/README.md

 - appengine — do not use assembly or unsafe
 - bounds — use bounds checks even in internal calls
 - cblas — use CGO gonum.org/v1/netlib/blas/netlib BLAS implementation in tests (only in [mat package](https://godoc.org/gonum.org/v1/gonum/mat))
-- go1.7 — use go1.7 style sub tests and benchmarks where implemented
 - noasm — do not use assembly implementations
 - tomita — use [Tomita, Tanaka, Takahashi pivot choice](https://doi.org/10.1016%2Fj.tcs.2006.06.015) for maximimal clique calculation, otherwise use random pivot (only in [topo package](https://godoc.org/gonum.org/v1/gonum/graph/topo))